sametcodes/hone-notion/README.md

 ### Input

 Displays contenteditable div elements by rendering a Textarea, which is a styled component.
-It uses [`as` polymorphic prop](https://styled-components.com/docs/api#as-polymorphic-prop) to render the content in different type of elements, such as h1, h2, etc.
+It uses [`as` polymorphic prop](https://styled-components.com/docs/api#as-polymorphic-prop) to render the content in different type of elements, such as h1, h2, etc. The input inside is uncontrolled, and the component re-renders only if the value of the reference object has changed.

 Handles `onKeyDown` and `onKeyUp` events to trigger creating new input in case of user presses on `enter` key, or deleting the current input in case of user presses `backspace` key.